Celebrian/paragliding/README.md

 }
 ```

+## Clock trigger

+The idea behind the clock is to have a task that happens on regular basis without user interventions.
+In our case, you will implement a task, that checks every 10min if the number of tracks differs from the previous check, and if it does, it will notify a predefined Slack webhook.
+The actual webhook can be hardcoded in the system, or configured via some environmental variables - think which solution is better and why.

 ## Admin API

 *Note*: The endpoints below should be either not exposed at all, or should be exposed to ADMIN users only.
 Best practice is to keep them in a completely different API root, prefixed with something unique, or keep the URL different to the publicly exposed API.
 Here, we are making it extremely simplistic exclusively for testing purposes.